replit/replit.github.io/programming-ide/debugging.md

 # Debugging

-Repls that are written in the following languages can use a native, multiplayer debugger:
+Repls that are written in the following languages can use a built-in, multiplayer debugger:

 * C/C++
 * Java